OSHA and ANSI Safety Colors

 ANSI has outlined 10 safety colors for visual communication—and specific applications for each—in the ANSI Z535 safety sign standard.
 The standard dictates every aspect of sign design, including standard colors and signal words (such as “Danger” and “Caution”).

-Here’s a quick look at the most common colors, what each communicates, and where it should be used.
+Here’s a quick look at the most common colors, what each communicates, and where to use them.

 ANSI Safety Color: Red